analogdevicesinc/VSCode-Maxim/readme.md

 ### Optimization Level
 * The optimization level that the compiler uses can be set by changing the `MXC_OPTIMIZE_CFLAGS` variable.
 See [GCC Optimization Options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) for more details on available optimization levels.
 For example, disable optimization with `MXC_OPTIMIZE_CFLAGS = -O0`

-## Setting Include Paths for Intellisense
+## Setting Search Paths for Intellisense
 VS Code's intellisense engine must be told where to find the header files for your source code.
 By default, Maxim's perpiheral drivers, the standard libraries, and all of the sub-directories of the workspace will be searched for header files to use with Intellisense.
-If VS Code throws an error on an `#include` statement (and the file exists), then an include path is most likely missing.
+If VS Code throws an error on an `#include` statement (and the file exists), then a search path is most likely missing.

-To add additional include paths :
+To add additional search paths :
 1. Open the `.vscode/c_cpp_properties.json` file.

 2. Add the include path(s) to the `configurations > includePath` list.
+The paths set here should contain header files, and will be searched by the Intellisense engine and when using "Go to Declaration" in the editor.

+3. Add the path(s) to any relevant implementation files to the `"browse":"path"` list.
+This list contains the paths that will be searched when using "Go to Definition".

 ## Using with a Non-Default SDK Installation Location
 If you have installed Maxim's SDK to a non-default installation location, the `MAXIM_PATH` variable must be set accordingly.
 To do so: